 Robert P. George is McCormick Professor of Jurisprudence and Director of the James Madison Program in American Ideals and Institutions at Princeton University.
-He is also the Herbert W. Vaughan Fellow of the Witherspoon Institute and has been a Visiting Professor at Harvard Law School.
-He has served as Chairman of the U.S. Commission on International Religious Freedom and as presidential appointee.
+He has served as Chairman of the U.S. Commission on International Religious Freedom and as a presidential appointee to the U.S. Commission on Civil Rights and the U.S. President’s Council on Bioethics.

 Rabbi Avi Schnall is the director of the New Jersey Office of Agudath Israel of America.
 Agudath Israel is the oldest Orthodox Jewish grassroots organization in the country, with membership chapters throughout the United States.
 A top priority for Agudath Israel is education and advocating for school choice.
 In New Jersey, Rabbi Schnall has successfully lobbied legislation that has brought significant new funds to private schools.
 Rabbi Schnall is also the Vice Chairman of the Non Public School Advisory Committee for the New Jersey Dept. of Education.

 Roseangela Mendoza is a Middle School Social Studies & Lead teacher at The Ethical Community Charter School (TECCS).
 Ms. Mendoza received a Bachelor of Arts degree in History from New Jersey City University.

 Steve Looney is Managing Director of Peale Davies & Co.
 Inc., a management consulting firm, and is a CPA and an attorney.
-Mr. Looney serves as a consultant and director of healthcare, financial services, manufacturing and technology companies and a strong advocate for improvement of public and private education.
+Mr. Looney serves as a consultant and director of healthcare, financial services, manufacturing and technology companies and is a strong advocate for improvement of public and private education.

 Sufia Azmat is the Executive Director of the Council of Islamic Schools in North America (CISNA) which specializes in Islamic school accreditation and provides professional development.
 She is a certified teacher with over 20 years of experience in education.
 Ms. Azmat has taught at multiple grade levels with primary focus on English and literature.
 Her administrative experience includes serving as the principal of a K-12 school and as a middle school division head.
 Ms. Azmat is also the co-chair of the islamic Society of North America (ISNA) Education Forum Programming Committee which organizes two national conferences.
 She is an educational consultant whose workshops include Bullying Prevention, Counseling, Critical Thinking, Effective Communication, and Positive School Climate.